mapo80/OpenXmlPowerTools/README.md

   enables writing XLSX files with millions of rows.
 - Extracting data (along with formatting) from spreadsheets.

+## SkiaSharp migration

+Earlier releases used the ImageSharp library for tasks such as decoding images in the WordprocessingML to HTML converter and validating rendering output in tests.
+ImageSharp's powerful API came with a more restrictive licensing model that could require commercial agreements, which proved limiting for downstream projects.

+The project now uses SkiaSharp to handle these responsibilities.
+SkiaSharp, distributed under the permissive MIT license, provides cross-platform bindings to the Skia graphics engine.
+By leveraging SkiaSharp's `SKCodec` and `SKImage` APIs for image transformation and `SKColor` for color parsing, the codebase avoids licensing friction while retaining rich imaging capabilities.

 ## Development

 - Run `dotnet build OpenXmlPowerTools.sln`